githubrsys/startingWithTYPO3/README.md

 ## Keep it in mind

 * If you are new to TYPO3 keep on going but don´t get disappointed if things take long time.
-TYPO3 has a huge learning curve but gives you a dramatically big universe in content management.
+TYPO3 has a huge learning curve, but gives you a dramatically big, flexible and quite secure universe in content management.

 * A lot of stuff you read can be outdated. **Keep always verifying** that you read the **latest** information, howtos and snippets and that they **match** your usecase / TYPO3 Version.